What Does it Take to Be a Wind Energy Project Manager?

 - Business Developer

-Job Outlook for Wind Energy Project Managers
+Job Opportunities for Wind Energy Project Managers

 The states with the most job growth for Wind Energy Project Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.